ehealthsuisse/ch-epr-fhir/input/pagecontent/tracecontext.md

 ### Trace Context header

-For all transaction described in this implementation guide, the HTTP `traceparent` header is required.
+For all transaction described in this implementation guide, the HTTP `traceparent` header is specified.
 This header is defined in the [W3C Trace Context Recommendation](https://www.w3.org/TR/trace-context/).

 The header value is made of four parts separated by dashes: the **version**, **trace-id**, **parent-id** and